 We can distinguish two categories of Roman deities based on Roman rituals: Rome’s indigenous deities (di indigetes) and new gods (di novensiles).
-Indigetes were the gods of Rome’s prime religion, their names and characters are connected with the titles of early priests and fixed holidays of Roman calendar.
+Indigetes were the gods of Rome’s prime religion, their names and characters are connected with the titles of early priests and fixed holidays of the Roman calendar.

 Novensiles were the gods introduced later, in response for crisis or breakthroughs.
-Besides di indigetes, into a group of Roman early gods fell also deities called in particular situations and its name usually derived from the verb describing current activity.
-They might be perceived as auxiliary deities, except for them major gods were also called.
+Besides di indigetes, into a group of Roman early gods fell also deities called in particular situations and its name usually derived from the verb describing the current activity.
+They might be perceived as auxiliary deities, except for the major gods were also called.

-The enormous number of gods and goddess existing in Roman religion was being enlarged by lots of deities being a personification of some general concepts, images, traits and feelings.
+The enormous number of gods and goddesses existing in Roman religion was being enlarged by lots of deities being a personification of some general concepts, images, traits and feelings.
 In this regard Roman religion was exceptionally creative and abundant.